shekkizh/shekkizh.github.io/_pages/about.md

 [May 2020] [Efficient graph construction for image representation](https://arxiv.org/abs/2002.06662) accepted at ICIP 2020

-[Feb 2020] [Graph Construction from Data by Non-Negative Kernel Regression](https://arxiv.org/abs/1910.09383) accpeted at ICASSP 2020
+[Feb 2020] [Graph Construction from Data by Non-Negative Kernel Regression](https://arxiv.org/abs/1910.09383) accepted at ICASSP 2020
 -->
 {% endcapture %}
 <div class="notice--info">{{whats-new | markdownify}}</div>

 ## Background
-Prior to joining USC for my PhD, I worked as a software engineer for 2.5 years at KLA-Tencor's Wafer Inspection Division on a defect classification software.
+Prior to joining USC for my Ph.D., I worked as a software engineer for 2.5 years at KLA-Tencor's Wafer Inspection Division on defect classification software.

-I obtained my Masters degree with specialization in computer vision and machine learning from USC.
-During my study, I had the opportunity to work as part of the computer vision research group at USC Institute for Robotics and Intelligent Systems where I was advised by Dr. Jongmoo Choi under the guidance of Prof. Gerard Medioni.
-I was also a part time software developer at Laboratory of Neurological Imaging where I worked on project Informatics Visualization in NeuroImaging (INVIZIAN) led by Prof. John Van Horn.
+I obtained my Master's degree with a specialization in computer vision and machine learning from USC.
+During my study, I had the opportunity to work as part of the computer vision research group at USC Institute for Robotics and Intelligent Systems, where I was advised by Dr. Jongmoo Choi under the guidance of Prof. Gerard Medioni.
+I was also a part-time software developer at the Laboratory of Neurological Imaging, where I worked on the project Informatics Visualization in NeuroImaging (INVIZIAN) led by Prof. John Van Horn.

 I completed my Bachelors degree in Electronics and Communication from National Institute of Technology - Tiruchrappalli, where I worked under the advise of Profs.
 Deivalakshmi and Palanisamy.